bnam2103/Kaggle_competitions/README.md

 ## 1. Early Prediction of At-Risk Students (107th out of 2,691)

 In this competition, the goal was to develop a predictive model that identifies students at risk of underperforming or dropping out.
 I worked with a dataset of over 80,000 student records, featuring various demographic and academic variables.
 Here, I achieved an accuracy of **83.76%** using a stacked ensemble model that combined the two models - tuned XGBoost and tuned LightGBM.
-This placed me in the **top 4% of competitors** (107th out of 2,691).
+This placed me in the **top 4% of competitors**.

 Key techniques I used in this model include: